Kayakers On Minnesota River Found Human Skull That Turned Out To Be Nearly 8,000 Years Old

 This fossil finding marks another in Minnesota belonging to Archaic period of cultures in North America, which archeologists mark from lasting between 1,000 to 8,000 BCE.
 The Archaic stage is characterized by cultures who supported themselves by eating nuts, seeds and shellfish prior to subsistence farming.

 Another famous human fossil found in Minnesota dates back to the same period.
 In 1931, construction crews in Pelican Rapids in northwestern Minnesota found the skeletal remains of a teenage girl that are thought to be roughly 8,000 years old.
-The remains — dubbed the “Minnesota Woman” — were found with a dagger made of elk horn and a conch shell pendant.MORE NEWS: Garbage Truck Dumps Burning Trash In Richfield Neighborhood
+The remains — dubbed the “Minnesota Woman” — were found with a dagger made of elk horn and a conch shell pendant.MORE NEWS: Blomkest Firefighter Killed By Falling Grain Bin To Be Memorialized Friday

 A monument along Highway 59 near Pelican Rapids commemorates the finding of “Minnesota Woman.”